karllark/dust_extinction/docs/dust_extinction/choose_model.rst

 LMC, and SMC.
 The :class:`~dust_extinction.parameter_averages.G16` model reduces to the :class:`~dust_extinction.parameter_averages.F99` model with f\ :sub:`A`\ = 1.0.
-If only MW type extinction is expected, then the :class:`~dust_extinction.parameter_averages.F04` model should be considered as it is based on significantly more extinction curves than the :class:`~dust_extinction.parameter_averages.CCM89` or :class:`~dust_extinction.parameter_averages.O94` models.
+If only MW type extinction is expected, then the :class:`~dust_extinction.parameter_averages.F20` model should be considered as it is based on spectroscopic extinction curves in the optical and ultraviolet and significantly more extinction curves than the :class:`~dust_extinction.parameter_averages.CCM89` or :class:`~dust_extinction.parameter_averages.O94` models.